winitzki/scall/roadmap.md

 - Implement more features for dependent type checking.
 Add a "value context" to the typechecker.
 (See below.)
 - Enable row and column polymorphism according to [this issue](https://github.com/dhall-lang/dhall-lang/issues/1381).
 See if the standard tests still pass.
 - Figure out if my definition of the `freeVar` judgment is correct (do we allow only zero de Bruijn index values?).
-- Document the import system in the standard (I had a branch about that).
+- Document the import system in the standard (I had a branch in `winitzki/dhall-lang` about that).
 Or, add an "implementation note" document.
 Currently, the import system is less clearly documented than other parts.
 - Document the JSON, the YAML, and the TOML export.
 - Implement "lightweight bindings" for Python, Rust, Java?
 - Implement an IntelliJ plugin for fully-featured Dhall IDE.